What Will You Study

 Your Finance studies cover capital markets, investment decision-making and option pricing.
 Your degree will also require you to study financial statement analysis.
 In Economics, you will study micro-economics at an individual and market level and focus on national economies at the macro-economic level.
 You will also take a rigorous look at wider contemporary economic issues, such as the crisis in banking, failures in corporate governance, fairness in organisations, CEO salaries and incentives in organisations.

 You’ll begin your degree with courses including an Introduction to Accounting and Finance and Principles of Economics.
 In your second year, you’ll study subjects such as Advanced Principles of Finance; Micro and Macro Economics, and Financial Statement of Analysis.
-You’ll complete your degree with modules including Corporate Finance; International Financial Management, and Investments.
+You’ll complete your degree with modules including Corporate Finance, International Financial Management, Investments, Monetary Economics and International Economics.

 - Accounting and Economics : BSc Hons